søndag 7. august 2011

 ~*~

-But — however much I love this episode, I am a bit uncomfortable with the ending.
+However much I love this episode, I am a bit uncomfortable with the ending.
 I'm glad he saves her...
 But...
-Is that really a fitting end for River Song?
+Is that really a fitting end for River Song, the way we know her to be now?

 ~*~